Coppélia: Plot

 The story begins during a town festival to celebrate the arrival of a new bell.
 The town crier announces that, when it arrives, anyone who becomes married will be awarded a special gift of money.
 Swanhilda and Franz plan to marry during the festival.
 However, Swanhilda becomes unhappy with Franz because he seems to be paying more attention to a girl named Coppélia, who sits motionless on the balcony of a nearby house.
 The house belongs to a mysterious and faintly diabolical inventor, Doctor Coppélius.
 Although Coppélia spends all of her time sitting motionless and reading, Franz is mesmerized by her beauty and is determined to attract her attention.
 Still upset with Franz, Swanhilda shakes an ear of wheat to her head: if it rattles, then she will know that Franz loves her.
 Upon doing this, however, she hears nothing.
 When she shakes it by Franz's head, he also hears nothing; but then he tells her that it rattles.
 However, she does not believe him and runs away heartbroken.

 Later on, Dr. Coppelius leaves his house and is heckled by a group of boys.
-After shooing them away, he continues on without realizing that he has dropped his keys in the melée.
+After shooing them away, he continues on without realizing that he dropped his keys in the melée.
 Swanhilda finds the keys, which gives her the idea of learning more about Coppélia.
 She and her friends decide to enter Dr. Coppelius' house.
 Meanwhile, Franz develops his own plan to meet Coppélia, climbing a ladder to her balcony.